johndef64/johndef64.github.io/index.md

 <img class="profile-picture" src="https://avatars.githubusercontent.com/u/116732521?v=4">

 Hi!
-I'm John, a computational biologist with roots in a hidden forest nook, enveloped by nature's embrace.
+I'm J., a computational biologist with roots in a hidden forest nook, enveloped by nature's embrace.
 My work bridges reality and dreams, blending cosmic creativity with scientific rigor.
 I compose binary symphonies and whisper to electrons, coding by moonlight and exploring the cyber landscapes.

 Embracing the absurd and the quantum, I find joy at the edge of fractals and in the harmony of chaos.
 My journey is a blend of solitude and transparency, guided by the sound of waves and the endless cycle of beginnings and endings.

-This is a jekyll based resume template.
-You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)
+[//]: # (This is a jekyll based resume template.
+You can find the full source code on [GitHub]&#40;https://github.com/bk2dcradle/researcher&#41;)

 ## Research Interest